chaddyboi/SocailHackaThonV1/README.md

 # SocailHackaThonV1
-IG, Fb, Snapchat, kik, Telegram, Discord, brute force please use at your own rick also with a vpn
+IG, Fb, Snapchat, kik, Telegram, Discord, brute force

+please use at your own risk!! also with a vpn if needed

+download zip file extract file and click SocailHackaThonV1 will take a couple minuite to start downloading the stuff needed ;)